Proverbs 24:16 – [F]or though a righteous man falls seven times, he rises again, but the wicked are brought down by calamity. (NIV 1984)

 My Musing – Unfortunately we often keep going back to the same old tree.

-My Advice – As Christians, our eraser (confession and repentance) that will always outlast the pencil (our sins).
+My Advice – As Christians, our eraser (confession and repentance) will always outlast the pencil (our sins).
 But that does not give us license to sin.
-And what a mess all those eraser crumbs can leave.
+And what a mess (consequences) all those eraser crumbs can leave.
 To obey is better than sacrifice (asking for forgiveness).